-Yeong Siew Lee

-(Senior Independent Non-Executive Director)
+Yeong Siew Lee (Senior Independent Non-Executive Director)

-Yeong Siew Lee, a Malaysian, female, age 39, is the Senior Independent Non-Executive Director of the Company and she was appointed to the Board on 5 May 2010.
+Yeong Siew Lee, a Malaysian, age 38, is the Independent Non-Executive Director of the Company and she was appointed to the Board on 5 May 2010.
+She was re-designated as the Chairman of the Audit, Nomination, Remuneration and Option Committees of the Company on 10 February 2015.
+Subsequently, she was re-designated Senior Independent Non-Executive Director on 13 February 2015.
 She obtained her Bachelor of Science (Honours) degree in Accounting and Finance from University of Wales College, Newport, United Kingdom in 2001 and obtained her professional degree in Association of Chartered Certified Accountants, United Kingdom in 2004.
 She is a chartered accountant and is currently a member of the Malaysian Institute of Accountants (MIA).
 She began her career with GHL Systems Berhad ("GHL"), a company listed on the Main Market of Bursa Securities, as an Assistant Accountant in 2003 and moved up the ranks and become Head/ Assistant General Manager of Finance in 2008 to supervise the company's local and overseas accounting teams.
 She left GHL in August 2009 to venture into business in the consumer industry and was working as a finance adviser for SMR HR Group Sdn Bhd.
 Besides that Ms Yeong is recently sit on the board of Bright Packaging Industry Berhad and Sersol Berhad.